mikekeith52/AllStatesForecast/user_guide.md

     - if it is "all", will attempt to estimate a model with all available x regressors
     - because the VECM function will fail if there is perfect collinearity in any of the xregs or if there is no variation in any of the xregs, using "top_" is safest option
   - **r** : int, default 1
-    - the number of total cointegrated relationships between self.y and cids
+    - the number of total cointegrated relationships between y and cids
   - **max_lags** : int, default 6
     - the total number of lags that will be used in the optimization process
     - 1 to this number will be attempted